Flin Flon: Arts

-Flin Flon has an active local arts & culture scene.
-The Flin Flon Arts Council has been instrumental in building the local arts scene of late, and has also brought high-quality performers, such as the Royal Winnipeg Ballet, into the community for special events.
+Flin Flon has an active local arts and culture scene.
+The Flin Flon Arts Council has been instrumental in building the local arts scene, and has also brought high-quality performers, such as the Royal Winnipeg Ballet, into the community for special events.
 The R.H.
-Channing Auditorium in the Flin Flon Community Hall often hosts concerts and theatrical performances, including those produced by the local theatre troupe "Ham Sandwich".
+Channing Auditorium in the Flin Flon Community Hall hosts concerts and theatrical performances, including those produced by the local theatre troupe "Ham Sandwich".

 In 2010, the Northern Visual Arts Centre (or NorVA) was established as a studio and gallery space for local visual artists.
 NorVA frequently hosts workshops, concerts and other community arts-based events.

 Every two years, the Flin Flon Community Choir performs a largely extravagant musical production for the community.
 In 2013, the Flin Flon Community Choir presented Chicago: The Musical, to great acclaim.
-In 2015, they presented Les Miserables, Grease in 2017, and Mama Mia in 2019.
+They presented Les Miserables in 2015, Grease in 2017, and Mamma Mia in 2019.
 Past performances have included Beauty and the Beast, Fiddler on the Roof, and Bombertown, among many others.

 Culture Days, a national festival celebrating arts and culture, is a popular event in Flin Flon.
 Culture Days is held on the last weekend of September each year.
 In 2018, Flin Flon ranked second in the country, only following Winnipeg, for the number of free events (including concerts, workshops, artist talks and kids' activities) offered to community members and visitors.
 Toronto followed Flin Flon with the number of events, ranking third, down from second in 2017.

 Flin Flon is the fictional home of the comic book superhero Captain Canuck.

 Petting zoo

-The City operates the Joe Brain Petting Zoo.
+The city operates the Joe Brain Petting Zoo.
 It is open from June through August, weather permitting.
 It features a picnic area, playground, basketball hoops, and a wading pool.